megalithic/js-seed/README.md

-JS Starter Kit
+JS Seed
 ============

-A somewhat opinionated JS Starter Kit relying on Gulp + Browserify.
+A somewhat opinionated JS Seed/Starter Kit relying on Gulp + Browserify.
 A lot of this was born out of this [blog post](http://viget.com/extend/gulp-browserify-starter-faq).
 Please refer to it for more info on the libs used for creating this lil slice of JS development heaven.

 I mentioned "opinionated" because I like React JS right now and this 'starter kit' builds out a React and Re(Flux)-ready app